-When I think of extravagant, over the top, Bougie, I think Vegas!
+When I think of extravagant, over-the-top, Bougie, I think of Vegas!
 I actually happen to love Vegas, it is a world in and of itself.
 You go to Vegas and you can be anyone you want to be.
 No rules!
-But this just can’t fly every single day in life.
+But this just can’t fly every single day in the life.

-Get your pay check and spend it, pay your minimum living costs and spend the rest on things you want.
-Spend every dimers are all about getting the things they want, NOW.
-They want the purse, the car, the fancy dinner out or the new outfit.
+Get your paycheck and spend it, pay your minimum living costs, and spend the rest on things you want.
+Spending every dime is all about getting the things they want, NOW.
+They want the purse, the car, the fancy dinner out, or the new outfit.
 They buy it, using every dime they’ve earned to do it.

 Credit Card Swipers:

-These are the members of Team Bougie that live off their credit cards, pay their minimum payments every month and keep racking up credit debit.
-Swipe and go, keep it moving and don’t worry about it until the bill comes.
+These are the members of Team Bougie that live off their credit cards, pay their minimum payments every month, and keep racking up credit debt.
+Swipe and go, keep it moving, and don’t worry about it until the bill comes.
 Even then, just hope your next paycheck has enough to pay the minimum and keep buying.
 Spend, spend, spend.

 Bad and Bougie

-These are the people that leverage everything, they have so much debt that they would still owe money if they had to sell everything they own.
+These are the people who leverage everything, they have so much debt that they would still owe money if they had to sell everything they own.
 I.E. you sell everything and you still owe the banks money…Ouch.
-Car loans, personal loans, home loans, credit card debt.
-Bad and Bougie always has the latest and greatest in cars, tech, houses, etc.
+Car loans, personal loans, home loans, and credit card debt.
+Bad and Bougie always have the latest and greatest in cars, tech, houses, etc.

 They appear to have so much money and such a good life.
-In reality they are dead ass broke and just barely able to get by with making their minimum payments every month.
+In reality, they are dead ass broke and just barely able to get by by making their minimum payments every month.
 They are one life event away from total financial failure.

-Team Bougie is great at living in the moment but they have no plan if life happens, no savings and more debt then they can handle.
+Team Bougie is great at living in the moment but they have no plan if life happens, no savings, and more debt than they can handle.
 You may end up on team Bougie for a number of reasons, not always your own fault.
-That said, it is a longer process to dig out of this money pit mentality once you are in it.
+That said, it is a long process to dig out of this money pit mentality once you are in it.